 Context and objectives

-The advent of a new generation of high spatial and temporal resolution satellite sensors (i.e. Sentinel-1, Sentinel-2 and PROBA-V) opens the doors to develop new prototype applications much more connected to the so called end-users.
+The advent of a new generation of high spatial and temporal resolution satellite sensors (i.e. Sentinel-1, Sentinel-2) opens the doors to develop new prototype applications much more connected to the so called end-users.
 In parallel, mobile communication technology is shaping a different world where interactions and near real time information exchange become very easy and flexible.
-Building on the most recent remote sensing and Information and Communication Technology penetration, the research challenge is to completely change the interactions between information users and producers and to markedly speed up the critical learning process for the remote sensing providers thanks to input and near real time feedbacks from the users.
+Building on the most recent remote sensing and Information and Communication Technology penetration, the research challenge was to completely change the interactions between information users and producers and to markedly speed up the critical learning process for the remote sensing providers thanks to input and near real time feedbacks from the users.
 The development of the BELCAM platform is built on already existing in situ monitoring practices (wheat, maize, and potato) and on interactions with a dozen of pilot and technical centres providing demonstration fields distributed all over the country.

 |Project leader(s):||UCL - Environmental Sciences|